bandondecker/Scorecard/README.md

 is not a lot of error handling yet.
 (I plan to build some in!)
 But there are two sample files to use as templates.

+The first line is for any sort of header you want to add to the card, eg 'Opening Day' or 'World Series Game 1', or similar.
+If it's just a normal game and you don't want a header, just leave the line blank, but do still include it, otherwise the counting of the rest of the lines will be affected.

-The first two lines of the game file are general game information, line 1 is the date and line 2 is the venue.
+The next two lines of the game file are general game information, line 2 is the date and line 3 is the venue.
 These will go into the appropriate areas on the scorecard and it's just string printing---whatever goes in will be put in those spots.